 Based on different stages that candidates go though, companies may have different recruiting and hiring challenges.
 I have identified the most common challenges based on 6 different stages of a candidate journey.
 Going through these stages will significantly help you in identifying what type of a recruiting tool do you need.

-Challenges in the candidate awareness stage
+Recruiting challenges in the candidate awareness stage

-Common challenges in the awareness stage include:
+Common recruiting challenges in the awareness stage include: